bormaley999/Udacity_Machine_Learining_NanoDegree/Fraud Detection/Readme.md

 ## Setup Instructions

 The notebooks provided in this repository are intended to be executed using Amazon's SageMaker platform.
+Also, in order to reproduce the code in Notebook, please, refer to the original source of the project section.